AnasAttaullah/AnasAttaullah/README.md

 - 👋 Hi, I’m @AnasAttaullah
-- 👀 I’m interested in Web development.
+- 👀 I’m interested in programming.
-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning Javascript frameworks.
 - 💞️ I’m looking to collaborate on Some awesome project.
 - 📫 How to reach me? -->Email me on anas303842@gmail.com